Joe Will, General Manager/Alternate Governor

 The Merced, CA native graduated from Fresno State University with a degree in kinesiology in 2010.
 He currently resides in Morgan Hill, CA with his wife.

-Mike Murphy, Assistant Equipment Manager
+Mike Murphy, Head Equipment Manager

 Murphy has a degree in Sports Management from the University of New England and a Master’s Degree in Sports Administration from Canisius College.